peterpoliwoda/peterpoliwoda/README.md

 - Automation / Continuous Integration / Continuous Delivery
 - Systems architecture

 I'd be happy to speak at your next conference or meetup.
-[Get in touch with me](https://twitter.com/peterpoliwoda) if you'd like to!
+[Get in touch with me](https://twitter.com/peterpoliwoda) if you'd like to invite me!